 Google defines social justice as justice in terms of the distribution of wealth, opportunities and privileges within a society.
 At AFF, we look at social justice through a racial lens because our grantee partners work with youth in juvenile justice, foster care and other disruptive systems— who are mostly youth of color.
 This disparity is not new.
 People of color have historically been impacted by unjust systems.
 Therefore, we must view social justice through a racial lens in the work we we do in order to implement real change.

 What excites you most about working in philanthropy?

 I love serving as a resource for grantee partners and anyone who comes our way.
 If a grantee or board member calls, I’m the first person they talk to.
-I also provide programmatic support to Leticia and Manuela.
-They have more experience in the field, so I’m learning from them, especially about relationship building.
+I also provide programmatic support.

 What do you see for the future of philanthropy in general?